The Clown (2011 film): Production

-The film was shot in March and April 2010; in the city of Paulinia, São Paulo, and some scenes in the district of Conceição do Ibitipoca, Lima Duarte, Minas Gerais.
+The film was shot in March and April 2010; in the city of Paulínia, São Paulo, and some scenes in the district of Conceição do Ibitipoca, Lima Duarte, Minas Gerais.

 Director and star of O Palhaço, Selton Mello said in an interview that the film is "a mixture of Oscarito, Didi Mocó and Bye Bye Brazil."
 He said the production helped him to get rid of depression.
 Mello showed the script to actors Wagner Moura and Rodrigo Santoro, offering them the lead role, but the schedule prevented both from accepting the invitation.

 Release

 The film premiered on October 28, 2011 in 200 theaters throughout Brazil.

+Reception

+Box office

 In the first three days of release the film grossed R$ 2 million, reaching the milestone of 1 million viewers in the third week of screening.